jrd-lewis/fsnd-project5/README.md

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, guess, word_guess (optional)
     - Returns: GameForm with new game state.
     - Description: Accepts a 'guess' and returns the updated state of the game.
+    The optional 'word_guess' will check if your guess is the word instead of looking for individual letters in the word.
 If this causes a game to end, a corresponding Score entity will be created.

  - **get_scores**
     - Path: 'scores'